 How can I renew my passport?

+If your UK passports is 10 years old or over, or if it has less than three months validity for travel, you will need to renew it before you travel.
 The easiest and quickest way to renew your passport is to use one of the online services: https://www.gov.uk/apply-renew-passport

 Will I need a Visa to travel to the EU after Brexit?